A unified recipe for deriving (time-uniform) PAC-Bayes bounds

 Several remarks are in order.
+First, the final sentence of Theorem~\ref{thm:pac-bayes-bounded-proc} highlights that the uniformity of time and probability measures implies that the bound holds over all \emph{sequences} of posteriors.
+This is the form in which we expect the result to be most useful.
+A concrete example of changing posteriors is given in Section~\ref{sec:gp}, where we apply our result to Gaussian process classification.

-First, it's worth noting that Theorem~\ref{thm:pac-bayes-bounded-proc} posits no distributional assumptions on the underlying data.
-Indeed, it does not even assume that the underlying filtration is based on $Z_i$.
-While our examples in subsequent sections will use either the canonical forward filtration $\F_t=\sigma(Z^t)$ or a particular backward filtration $(\mE_t)$, Theorem~\ref{thm:pac-bayes-bounded-proc} holds for more general processes.
-Second, we note also that we need not specify that $\rho$ be absolutely continuous with respect to the prior $\nu$ in inequality~\eqref{eq:anytime-bounded-proc} since, if not, then $\kl(\rho\|\nu)=\infty$ and the bound holds trivially.
+Second, it's worth noting that Theorem~\ref{thm:pac-bayes-bounded-proc} posits no distributional assumptions on the underlying data.
+Indeed, it does not even assume that the underlying filtration is the canonical data filtration.
+While our examples in subsequent sections will use either the canonical forward filtration $\F_t=\sigma(Z^t)$ or a particular backward ``exchangeable'' filtration $(\mE_t)$, Theorem~\ref{thm:pac-bayes-bounded-proc} holds for more general processes.
+Third, we note also that we need not specify that $\rho$ be absolutely continuous with respect to the prior $\nu$ in inequality~\eqref{eq:anytime-bounded-proc} since, if not, then $\kl(\rho\|\nu)=\infty$ and the bound holds trivially.
 Finally, in addition to bounding $\E_\dist[V_1^\mix]$, the fact that the prior $\nu$ is data free is required by Lemma~\ref{lem:mixtures}.
 That is, it is required to ensure that $\E_\nu \exp U_t(\theta)$ is a super/submartingale.